Pupil Premium Reports

 At Little Common, in line with DfE guidance, we spend the Pupil Premium Plus (PP+) on improving the educational and personal outcomes for pupils who are looked after, are subject to SGO or have been adopted from care, including (but not limited to) their attainment.
 The funding is not ring-fenced and is not for individual children.
 Therefore, the DfE do not necessarily expect the school to spend the PP+ funding on every child eligible for PP+ on roll, because the school is best placed to determine how the additional funding can be deployed to have the maximum impact.
 In our school, if a child has gaps in their educational attainment, we will target support for them, which may be personalised or through a group intervention.
 Alternatively, for some children a whole class or whole school intervention may be appropriate.

-We hold a Pupil Premium Strategy Meeting 3 times per year to review the support for these pupils receive and evaluate impact.
+In addition to ongoing monitoring, we hold a Pupil Premium Strategy Review three times per year to review the overall support pupils receive and evaluate impact.

 The dates for these meetings this year are: